CharityTeam/New-Project3--backend/README.md

  # technologies used:

- -node.
+ - node.

- -Postgres (pg-promise) & Express.
+ - Postgres (pg-promise) & Express.

- -react.
+ - react.

 # Wireframes and prototypes: